 How do they work?

-Thermage, Ultraformer and Ultherapy can all be used to improve collagen structures in your skin, which tightens and strengthens your skin for a more youthful look and feel.
+Thermage, Ultraformer and Ultherapy can all be used to improve collagen structures in your skin, which tightens and strengthens your skin to reduce sagging for a more youthful look and feel.

-Thermage, Ultraformer and Ultherapy all induce heat in the deeper layers of your skin to stimulate collagen fibres.
-The heat causes the fibres to contract and regenerate, which restores their strength and elasticity.
-Thermage uses radiofrequency energy to induce heat, Ultraformer and Ultherapy use ultrasound energy (hence the name HIFU), but there are a few other key differences between them.
+Thermage, Ultraformer and Ultherapy all induce heat in the deeper layers of the skin to stimulate collagen fibres.
+The heat causes the fibres to contract and regenerate, which restores their strength and elasticity, also then reducing the appearance of fine lines and wrinkles.
+Thermage uses radiofrequency energy to induce heat, Ultraformer and Ultherapy use ultrasound energy (also known as HIFU), but there are a few other key differences between them.

 What are the differences?